Overview

 automatically included in this service but may Opt-Out by providing written notice to MSR.
 If a

-client Opts-Out, MSR and the SP will not monitor class action filings for that client.
+client prefers to Opt-Out, MSR and the SP will not monitor class action filings for that client.

 Item 18.
 Financial Information